mhausenblas/mandox/README.md

 In order to run mandox, you need to have Python 2.7 installed.
 I've tested it under MacOS but it should also run under Linux without modifications.

-First, you need to get the content of the repo like in:
+All you need to do is to get the content of the repo, like in:

 	$ git clone https://github.com/mhausenblas/mandox.git
 	$ cd mandox

+## Usage

-Then you can launch mandox in the `server` directory:
+You can launch mandox in the `server` directory:

 	$ pwd
 	/Users/mhausenblas2/Documents/repos/mandox/server